 The ASP is interdisciplinary and encourages students of various majors to apply.
 To gain eligibility you must:

-You will earn 15-16 credits for the program, split equally between an internship and a series of 3 seminars depending upon the track you select.
-(See tracks above under VISION.)
+You will earn 15-16 credits for the program.
+Credits are split equally between an internship and a series of three seminars, depending upon the track you select.

 Internship (20-30 hrs/wk) (6 cr)

 The cost is generally equal to a semester at Gordon and includes:

 **Please note that board is NOT included by BestSemester and you will not be billed for board by Gordon.